-If your 14 day Shopify trial has ended and you’ve decided that Shopify is the right ecommerce platform for you and your business, you’ll need to take a look at the price plans on offer.
+If you’ve decided that Shopify is the right ecommerce platform for you and your business, you’ll need to take a look at the price plans on offer.
 Here at Eastside Co, we believe that Shopify is the best platform to grow your ecommerce business, so we’ve put together the ultimate guide on which Shopify price plan to choose.
 The information applies to UK Shopify pricing as well as internationally.

 Shopify has a tiered pricing structure which means merchants can choose the one most appropriate to the size of their business at the time.
 As businesses grow, it is easy to switch to the next Shopify price tier, moving from Shopify Lite all the way up to Shopify Plus.

 If you're a new business or you’re going through a period of growth and you need to upgrade your plan, you may be wondering which Shopify pricing plan is best for you and your business.
 Read on to find out about the costs of each, and our recommendations.

 PART 1 - Shopify Pricing: What Are The Different Pricing Plans?

 Here is a breakdown of the cost of each Shopify pricing plan.

 (If you’re wondering about UK Shopify pricing, the monthly subscription fees are billed in US dollars, with credit card fees billed in your selected currency.)

 In summary, there are actually 5 options: Lite, Basic, Shopify, Advanced and Plus.

 - Subscription fee: $9/month